-Laboratory-generated acceptance criteria for the IDC (in the absence of established mandatory criteria) generally meets industry-acceptable guidelines for percent recovery and percent relative standard deviation (%RSD) criteria (e.g., 70% to 130% recovery and 20% RSD).
-Another option is to obtain acceptance criteria from a proficiency testing (PT) sample provider on the interlaboratory PT studies and translate the data to percent recovery limits per analyte and method being used.
+Laboratory-generated acceptance criteria for the IDC (in the absence of established mandatory criteria) generally would meet industry-acceptable guidelines for percent recovery and percent relative standard deviation (%RSD) criteria (e.g., 70 to 130% recovery/20% RSD criteria).
+Another option is to obtain acceptance criteria from a proficiency testing (PT) provider on the inter-laboratory PT studies and translate the data to percent recovery limits per analyte and method of choice.